siltium-labs/merlin-gql-cli/README.md

 import { ID, Int } from "type-graphql";

-@MerlinGQLResolver(["FIND", "LIST", "CREATE", "UPDATE", "DELETE"]) export class PersonResolverGenerator extends Person {
+@MerlinGQLResolver(["FIND", "LIST", "CREATE", "UPDATE", "DELETE"]) export class ProductResolverGenerator extends Product {
   @MerlinGQLField((_) => ID)
-  id!: number;
+  id!: any;

   @MerlinGQLField((_) => String)
-  name!: string;
+  name!: any;

   @MerlinGQLField((_) => Int, { nullable: true })
-  securitySocialNumber!: number | null;
+  price!: any;
 }
 ```

-> Although it's not **STRICTLY** required, we recommend to use the _{kebab-case-name-of-your-model}.resolver-generator.ts_ naming strategy for your entity resolver generator files. eg: person.resolver-generator.ts and put that file right next to the typeorm entity model file.
+> Although it's not **STRICTLY** required, we recommend to use the _{kebab-case-name-of-your-model}.resolver-generator.ts_ naming strategy for your entity resolver generator files. eg: product.resolver-generator.ts and put that file right next to the typeorm entity model file.
 Unlike the typeorm entity model file, if you decide to not use this suggestion, you need to do a change in the _merlin-gql-config.json_ file.
 You can find more information about that in the **Configuration** section.

 At this point, it's up to your judgment what fields do you want to expose to your _GraphQL Schema_, you could pick a few or expose all your fields.